cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - How are you built?
 - How were you built?
 - How were you created?
+- How are u build
+- How they biuld you
 - How where you designed
 - I WANT TO KNOW HOW YOU WERE MADE
 - Okay.
 Who created you?